SkylineCommunications/Skyline.DataMiner.CICD.Tools.GitHubToCatalogYaml/README.md

 2. **Workflow Automation:**
    The `auto-generated-catalog.yml` is maintained separately, enabling other processes to access it without modifying the primary catalog file during updates.

 ## **Primary Catalog YAML File**

-If you wish to make adjustments based on the `auto-generated-catalog.yml` file, you can do so by:

-- Creating a new `catalog.yml` file in the root of your repository and including only the modifications you want.
+If you wish to make adjustments based on the `auto-generated-catalog.yml` file, you can do so by creating a `catalog.yml` file in the root of your repository.
-- Alternatively, duplicating the entire `auto-generated-catalog.yml` file to the root of your repository and making adjustments as needed.
+This file does not have to contain all the fields, only the ones you wish to change will suffice.

 ## Inferring Catalog Item Type